skip to main content

 2. Review your credit history

-In order to gain an understanding of the type of loans you may be eligible for, check your credit score.
-The better your credit history, the better chances you have of qualifying for an unsecured loan.
+To gain an understanding of the type of loans you may be eligible for, check your credit score.
+The better your credit history, the better your chances of qualifying for an unsecured loan.

 You can review your credit history for free from the three major credit bureaus at AnnualCreditReport.com.
 You can also find and dispute errors, which could end up impacting your credit score.